-Norwich HEART's Digital Heritage Project has brought archive alive by launching its brand new website archivealive.org.
+Norwich HEART's Digital Heritage Project brought archive alive through the archivealive.org website.

 Archive Alive is a showcase of the best films found in the University of East Anglia's East Anglian Film Archive, and in the archives of Upper Normandy in France.
 This unique resource helps compare and contrast the regions across 100 years of history with film footage from as early as 1896.

 Designed to coordinate with the National Curriculum across all key stages, each film can be used within the classroom using an in depth keyword search system that lets teachers and students find exactly what they are after.

 Each film also comes with background information, contextualising the history of our regions.

 This cross channel digitisation project aims to increase public access to a unique collection of archive films from the East of England and Upper Normandy in France from the turn of the 20th century.
 HEART is collaborating with Rouen based screen agency Pôle Image Haute-Normandie and the archive film collections of the East Anglian Film Archive to bring this valuable, moving image history alive for modern audiences.

 Archive Alive Mobile Cinema Tour